gSchool/sql-practice-commands/psql_exercise.md

 The update statement is defined [UPDATE doc](http://www.postgresql.org/docs/9.3/static/sql-update.html) in the postgres docs.
 It is used to change existing data in our database.

-For example, if we want to change the phone number for Spencer:
+For example, use **UPDATE** if you want to change the phone number for Spencer:

 ```
 UPDATE students SET phone_no='222-1234' WHERE name='Spencer Eldred';